 - Is it possible to see internal photos of the centre, before admitting?

-- Can I arrange a visit to the clinic, to look around, without obligation, before committing?
+- How do I arrange to see inside the clinic, before admitting?

 Rehab is almost always a group exercise, even at higher end clinics.

 In fact, a big part of recovering in the longer term, is re-learning to interact with others, and break the old patterns of isolation.

 Making long term recovery gains today, means being careful to check on some basics re covid-19 preparedness and preventative measures.

 Step 3 - Managing The Budget For Treatment

 Decide firstly, are you going down the public or private route?